microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 }

 // @public
-export const TreeItemTemplate: ViewTemplate<TreeItem>;
+export const treeItemTemplate: (context: any, definition: any) => ViewTemplate<TreeItem>;

+// Warning: (ae-incompatible-release-tags) The symbol "TreeView" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
+//
 // @public
-export class TreeView extends FASTElement {
+export class TreeView extends FoundationElement {
     // (undocumented)
     connectedCallback(): void;
     // (undocumented)